Skip to main content

 Continuously monitor agent performance, fix issues as they arise, and iterate based on user feedback and changing requirements.

-What I learned
+What I Learned

 Building AI agents for dozens of clients taught me how to rapidly ramp up in completely new industries.
-I worked with sales organizations, dental practices, marketing agencies, customer support teams, and personal assistants.
-Each client brought a different domain with its own workflows, terminology, and pain points.
+I worked with sales organizations, dental practices, marketing agencies, customer support teams, and more.
+Each client brought a different domain with their own workflows, terminology, and pain points.
 For each project, I immersed myself in their world.
 I’d conduct discovery calls, shadow their processes, and learn their business models from the ground up.
 A sales organization operates differently than a payroll company or an ICU room doctor, but the process is the same: understand the workflow, identify where AI can help, build something that actually works in their day-to-day operations.
-This hands-on approach taught me how to ask the right questions, learn new domains quickly, and translate real business problems into working AI solutions.
+This hands-on approach taught me how to ask the right questions, learn new domains quickly, and translate real business problems into working solutions.
 The faster you can understand someone’s work, the faster you can build something that helps them.